MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 When a Teams user is not enabled for Location-Based Routing, all calls to and from that user must route through a PSTN gateway that is not enabled for Location-Based Routing.
 An inbound call to such a user routed through a PSTN gateway enabled for Location-Based Routing will route to the user’s unanswered call forwarding settings (typically voicemail).

+**Decision flows**

-The following diagram shows the decision flows for inbound and outbound calls for usrs who are not enabled for Location-Based Routing:
+The following diagram shows the decision flows for inbound and outbound calls for users who are not enabled for Location-Based Routing:

 ![Diagram showing flows for users who are not enabled for Location-Based Routing](media/lbr-not-enabled-diagram.png "Diagram showing flows for users who are not enabled for Location-Based Routing")